PATRIOTS’ DAY PROGRAM

 The Maine Ulster-Scots Project, in partnership with the North Yarmouth Historical Society and the Pejepscot History Center, will begin celebrations of the 250th anniversary of American independence with a program recognizing those Ulster-Scots (“Scotch-Irish”) emigrants to the Maine frontier and to the North Yarmouth area in particular who participated in the struggle for independence.

-The lecture portion of event will feature surveyor, author, and Maine Ulster-Scots Project director, John Mann, who will give a talk on the engagement of his ancestor, Thomas Means (the 2nd) and other Means’ family neighbors who participated in the conflict. (see below)
+The 45-minute lecture portion of event will feature surveyor, author, and Maine Ulster-Scots Project director, John Mann, who will give a talk on the engagement of his ancestor, Thomas Means (the 2nd) and other Means’ family neighbors who participated in the conflict.
+A 15-minute Q&A session will follow the lecture. (see below for more on lecture)

-The reception and social hour will include exhibits of period-specific archived town letters, petitions, and Resolves, as well as other relevant artifacts from the period, and a roster of Ulster-Scots patriots of the North Yarmouth area who likely served in the conflict following the Battles of Lexington and Concord.
+The doors of the Old Town House open for the reception and social hour at 1:30PM and will include exhibits of period-specific archived town letters, petitions, and Resolves, as well as other relevant artifacts from the period, and a roster of Ulster-Scots patriots of the North Yarmouth area who likely served in the conflict following the Battles of Lexington and Concord.

-Attendance is free but space is limited, so pre-registration is advised.
+Attendance is free but space is limited and we ask for pre-registrations.

 PATRIOTS’ DAY PROGRAM LECTURE: